 In our satellite services segment, we face competition for fixed broadband services both from existing competitors and emerging technologies.
 Our fixed broadband service offerings compete with broadband service offerings from wireline and wireless telecommunications companies, including cable companies, fiber and DSL companies, satellite companies and fixed wireless companies.
 Many of our competitors are larger than us, have substantial capital resources, have greater brand recognition, have access to spectrum or technologies not available to us, or are able to offer bundled service offerings that we are not able to duplicate, all of which may reduce demand for our broadband services.
 This has in part driven our strategic focus on suburban and rural geographies outside of the cable and fiber competitive footprint.
-New entrants, some with significant financial resources and new emerging technologies (including terrestrial and space-based networks, such as LEO and MEO constellations) may compete with our broadband service offerings.
-Additionally, wireless telecommunications carriers such as AT&T, T-Mobile and Verizon are currently offering unlimited wireless data plans that could attract our existing and future subscribers.
-Our IFC and W-IFE service offerings compete against air-to-ground mobile services and other satellite-based services, such as the services offered by Global Eagle Entertainment, Gogo, Intelsat, Inmarsat and Panasonic Avionics Corporation, and in the future may compete against companies pursuing LEO and MEO constellations.
+New entrants, some with significant financial resources and new emerging technologies (including terrestrial and space-based networks, such as LEO and MEO constellations) also compete with our broadband service offerings.
+Additionally, wireless telecommunications carriers such as AT&T, T-Mobile and Verizon are currently offering unlimited wireless data plans and fixed wireless services that could attract our existing and future fixed broadband subscribers.
+Our IFC and W-IFE service offerings compete against air-to-ground mobile services and other satellite-based services, such as the services offered by Anuvu (formerly Global Eagle), Gogo, Inmarsat, Intelsat, SES, SpaceX, Thales Group, SmartSky, Iridium and Panasonic Avionics Corporation, among others.

-In our commercial networks segment, we compete with numerous other providers of satellite and terrestrial communications systems, products and equipment, including: Airbus, CPI SATCOM & Antenna Technologies Division, Comtech, EchoStar (Hughes Network Systems), General Dynamics, Gilat, L3Harris, Panasonic, Safran Aerosystems, Space Systems/Loral (SS/L) (MAXAR), ST Engineering iDirect and Thales Group.
+In our commercial networks segment, we compete with numerous other providers of satellite and terrestrial communications systems, products and equipment, including: CPI Antenna Systems Division, Comtech, EchoStar (Hughes Network Systems), General Dynamics, Gilat, iDirect Technologies, Newtec, L3Harris, Panasonic Avionics Corporation, Safran Aerosystems, Space Systems/Loral (SS/L) (MAXAR), SpaceX and Thales Group.
 In addition, some of our customers continuously evaluate whether to develop and manufacture their own products and could elect to compete with us at any time.

-Within our government systems segment, we generally compete with government communications service providers and manufacturers of defense electronics products, systems or subsystems, such as BAE Systems, Collins Aerospace, General Dynamics, Inmarsat, Intelsat, L3Harris and similar companies.
+Within our government systems segment, we generally compete with government communications service providers and manufacturers of defense electronics products, systems or subsystems, such as BAE Systems, Collins Aerospace, General Dynamics, Inmarsat, Intelsat, Iridium, Eutelsat, OneWeb, SES, SpaceX, Telesat, L3Harris, EchoStar (Hughes Network Systems) and similar companies.
 We may also compete directly with the largest defense prime contractors, including Boeing, Lockheed Martin, Northrop Grumman and Raytheon Technologies Corporation.
 In many cases we partner with our competitors, and therefore maintaining an open and cooperative relationship is important.

-Many of our competitors in our commercial networks and government systems segments have significant competitive advantages, including strong customer relationships, more experience with regulatory compliance, greater financial and management resources and access to technologies not available to us.
+Many of our competitors have significant competitive advantages, including strong customer relationships, more experience with regulatory compliance, greater financial and management resources and access to technologies not available to us.
 Many of our competitors are also substantially larger than we are and may have more extensive engineering, manufacturing and marketing capabilities than we do.
 As a result, these competitors may be able to adapt more quickly to changing technology or market conditions or may be able to devote greater resources to the development, promotion and sale of their products.